ahrendsen/piCam/README.md

 # Motion detecting camera
 This function was intended to count the number of instances of motion in a very small region.
 I wanted to count the number of bubbles that went through an airlock in my brewing setup.
 I also hope to use it to capture images of lightning in the future.

+# Video monitor

+Video monitoring is provided by dmxwebcam, not written or maintained by me.
+Search google for more information on downloading and installing this program.
+Once installed, the dmxwebcam script should be put in this directory, and then you can view the webcam output with the command.

+	./dmxwebcam